-This unit considers various Australian contexts where ministry occurs with elderly people and their families.
-This may be the pastoral care that occurs within a church congregation.
-It may be care shown to a friend or neighbour in the community.
-Or it may be a specific ministry organised to reach out to older people living in their own homes, or living in residential aged care facilities.
+This unit considers various Australian ministry contexts with older people and their families.
+This may be the pastoral care within a church congregation or the care shown to a friend or neighbour in the community.
+It could also be a ministry to reach out to older people living in their homes or residential aged care facilities.

-This is a practical unit so students will benefit if they engage with ageing people to understand their perspective on issues raised in the unit.
+This is a practical unit, so students will benefit from engaging with ageing people to understand their perspectives on issues raised in the unit.
 This may be through conversations with elderly family members, neighbours, members of the local congregation or through engagement with an aged care service provider.

-This unit is an integration of two fields of study – Cross-cultural Communication and Teaching and Learning Studies.
-It will therefore look at the concepts of culture, worldview and communication, and the understanding of how to communicate effectively in a cross-cultural setting.
-Then students will learn about the basic theories of teaching and learning, development of training material and the planning, preparing, delivery and evaluation of lessons (all within a cross-cultural context) and put it to the practice.
+This unit integrates two fields of study – Cross-cultural Communication and Teaching and Learning Studies.
+It will look at the concepts of culture, worldview and communication and the understanding of communicating effectively in a cross-cultural setting.

 Denominational Polity (PA606, PA706)

-Students also consider the particular distinctive doctrines and practices of their denomination and how and why they are different from other denominations.
+Students also consider their denomination’s particular distinctive doctrines and practices of their denomination and how and why they are different from other denominations.

 Foundation for Christian Spirituality (PM606, PM706, PM806)